linkerd/website/linkerd.io/content/2/tasks/external-prometheus.md

 Once applied, this configuration is persistent across upgrades, without having the user passing it again.
 The same can be overwritten as needed.

-When using an external Prometheus and configuring the `global.prometheusUrl` field, Linkerd's Prometheus will still be included in installation.
+When using an external Prometheus and configuring the `prometheusUrl` field, Linkerd's Prometheus will still be included in installation.

 If you wish to disable this included Prometheus, be sure to include the